burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The `constexpr` indicates that it *should be possible* to evaluate the function or expression at compile time if given constant expressions as arguments.

-**However, it can be run in compile time and runtime.**
+**However, it can be run at compile time and runtime.**

-The main idea of B. Stroustrup is that it brings type-rich programming in compile-time.
+The main idea of B. Stroustrup is that it brings type-rich programming at compile time.
 The deep reason that includes this in the language is that many communities ask B. Stroustrup to have something that will make table look-up easier in languages.
 And because it's nearly impossible to be faster than a table lookup, this concept can make sense.

 C++11 `constexpr` functions had to put everything in a single return statement.
 In C++14 `constexpr` functions, one does not necessarily have to put everything in a single return statement.
 Example:
 ```cpp